informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 {{#if name}}Hello {{name}}{{else}}No name available{{/if}}
 ```

-- encode: With handlebards the value to be encoded is passed to the `encode` helper.
+- encode/decode: With handlebards the value to be encoded is passed to the `encode`/`decode` helper.

 ```
 // Mustache